Ukrainian Boeing passenger plane crashes near Tehran: Iranian media | DW | 08.01.2020

-A Ukraine International Airlines flight crashed on Wednesday shortly after take-off from Imam Khomeini airport, Tehran's main international airport, several Iranian media outlets reported.
+A Ukraine International Airlines flight crashed on Wednesday shortly after take-off from Imam Khomeini airport, Tehran's main international airport, killing all those on board, Iran's state television said.

-According to Iranian news agency Fars, the Boeing 737 was carrying at least 170 passengers and crew members.
+Iranian news agency Fars reported that the Boeing 737-800 was carrying 170 passengers and crew members.
 Fars reported that the crash was suspected to have been caused by technical issues, as did Iran's official news agency IRNA.

 Iran's civil aviation spokesperson Reza Jafarzadeh said that an investigation team was present at the site of the crash close to the airport in the southwestern peripheries of Tehran, the Associated Press reported.